Like Space @ transmediale

 Space

-As part of the reDesigning Affect Space public research project linking masterclasses and events in Berlin, Madrid, Rotterdam, and The Hague (2018-1019) this roundtable discusses the context and results of the first masterclass in the series.
+The Affect Space program links masterclasses and events in Berlin, Madrid, Rotterdam, and The Hague this round lecture and discussion discusses the context and results of the first masterclass in the series.

 “Things are what they are—but could they be different? transmediale 2018 face value aims to take stock of current affairs, to recognize things for what they are before saying how they could be different.
 It is an attempt to probe the values, as well as the processes of value creation, that have contributed to our present moment of extreme political, economic, and cultural divides.
 The festival seeks possible new ways of resisting and deconstructing the alarming development of a digital populism, the radicalization of net culture and the new culture wars.